-The coldest season came and Christmas and New Year's decorations with it.
-But how to describe this season in Japanese?
+The coldest season came, and Christmas and New Year's decorations were with it.
+But how do you describe this season in Japanese?
 Adjectives, festivities, and food!
-Here's our guide about 10 useful Japanese Winter words!
+Here's our guide about 10 valid Japanese Winter words!

 Typical Japanese Winter Words

 First of all, the word "Winter" is ふゆ - Fuyu.
 Prepare for cold, snow, and amazing white landscapes.
 It's also the time to prepare for New Year's celebration!

 The kanji 冬 is simple, and you can combine it to have winter-related things:

 How to describe winter without the word "cold"?
 In Japanese, it's Samui - さむい.
 It's the opposite of 暑い (atsui)・"hot".
 In the same way, it's an -i ending adjective which you can conjugate like this:

 |Present/future form: 寒い

 |Present/ future negative form: 寒くない

 |It's not cold